 The Series 2016 Bonds are subject to optional redemption at the option of the District prior to their maturity.
 In addition, the Bonds are subject to extraordinary mandatory redemption prior to their selected maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.
-This occurred during the current fiscal year as the District collected prepaid assessments which were used to pay down the Bonds by \$25,000.
-See Note 13 - Subsequent Events for additional call amounts subsequent to the fiscal year end.
+This occurred during the current fiscal year as the District prepaid \$5,000 of the Bonds.

 The Bond Indenture established a debt service reserve requirement as well as other restrictions and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
-The District was in compliance with the requirements at September 30, 2022.
+The District was in compliance with the requirements at September 30, 2024.